As I'm walking out the door

-- In Licence to Kill, when James Bond is confronted by M for not adhering to his duties as double-O agent in trying to avenge Felix Leiter:
+- In Licence to Kill, Bond is confronted by M for trying to avenge Felix Leiter:

 M: This private vendetta of yours could easily compromise Her Majesty's government.
 You have an assignment, and I expect you to carry it out objectively and professionally.

 Bond: Then you have my resignation, sir!

 - Maria Full of Grace: It occurs offscreen, but Maria quits her job at a rose plantation when her boss denies her a bathroom break and she ends up vomiting all over her workstation.
 It does not help that he does not show any concern for her welfare.

 - In Mary Poppins, after being speechless throughout his dismissal, George Banks decides he should say something to his superiors: "Supercalifragilisticexpialidocious!"